What is Rachel Maddow's Net Worth and Salary?

 Salary

 For many years Rachel Maddow's annual MSNBC salary was $7 million.
-In August 2021 she signed a new contract with MSNBC that reportedly upped her salary to $30 million per year.
-The 2021 contract will keep Maddow with MSNBC through the 2024 Presidential election.
+In August 2021 she signed a new contract with MSNBC that upped her salary to $30 million per year.
+The 2021 contract was designed to keep Maddow with MSNBC through the 2024 Presidential election.
+Under hthis deal, Rachel will actually do less work compared to her previous deal.
+For the previous 13 years Rachel had hosted a nightly news show on MSNBC.
+The new deal allowed Rachel to shift to hosting a weekly program, 30 weeks a year.

 Early Life

-Rachel Anne Maddow was born on April 1st of 1973 in Castro Valley, California.
+Rachel Anne Maddow was born on April 1st, 1973, in Castro Valley, California.
 Her father is a former Air Force captain, and her mother was a school administrator.
 Rachel and her older brother grew up in an extremely Catholic, conservative household.
 While attending high school, Rachel Maddow became a dedicated athlete.
 She was closely involved with the school's basketball, volleyball, and swimming teams.

 After graduating from high school, Maddow attended Stanford University and earned a degree in public policy.
 During her time at Stanford, the college newspaper inadvertently revealed she was a lesbian.
 Her parents didn't know about her sexual orientation until this time.
 After earning her degree at Stanford, Maddow attended Oxford's Lincoln College to obtain her postgraduate degree in 1995.
 In 2001, she earned her Doctor of Philosophy in politics from Oxford University.